cockroachdb/docs/v22.2/create-changefeed.md

 ### Changefeed expression parameters

-The [Changefeed Expressions](changefeed-expressions.html) page provides detail on the functionality, syntax, and use cases for changefeeds created with expressions.
+The [Change Data Capture Transformations](cdc-transformations.html) page provides detail on the functionality, syntax, and use cases for changefeeds created with transformations.

 Parameter | Description
 ----------|------------